neveratdennys/PostgreSQLMigration/README.md

 # PostgreSQLMigration
 Scripts to make SQL Server to Postgres migration easier for functions, stored procedures and other scripts.

 The functionalities of this Python project is only possible after applying [sqlserve2pgsql](https://github.com/dalibo/sqlserver2pgsql) for schema/data and AWS Schema Conversion for views/functions.
 This combination of tools already complete most of the migration, leaving fewer unconverted cases to handle; and this project specifically handles repetitive instances of this final manual migration process.
+This project is not exhaustive and is certainly missing many helpful replacement operations.
+However, remaining portions are either simple regex replacements or require more manual attention.
+Additionally, the framework provided by the general program is mostly context aware (within a stored procedure) and can be modified for any custom functionality.

 ## List of functionality
 - Released: